 MEIF 2 is managed by Macquarie Infrastructure and Real Assets (Europe) Limited (MIRAEL).
-More information on MIRAEL is available through the MEIF 2 website link above.
+More information on MIRAEL is available through the MEIF 2 website.

 Following the financial restructuring in April 2012 detailed below, MEIF 2 remains the majority shareholder, with the company’s senior lenders and management having minority shareholdings.

 Following the global financial crisis the profitability of NCP had deteriorated for a number of reasons, principally:

 - A moderate contraction in demand for car park services as a result of the difficult economic circumstances;

 - An increase in the supply of parking, as stalled building projects have meant that developers have used the sites as temporary car parks;